7

 Why Live in Moores Park

 Moores Park, located just south of the Grand River in Lansing, is a well-established neighborhood known for its scenic riverfront views and strong community spirit.
-The area features a mix of early 20th-century homes, including American Foursquares, Tudor Revivals, Craftsman bungalows, and modest ranch-style houses.
+The area features a mix of early 20th-century homes, including American Foursquares, Tudor Revivals, Craftsman bungalows and modest ranch-style houses.
 Many properties have been meticulously maintained or restored, though some older homes may require renovation.
-The neighborhood's namesake, Moores Park, is a local highlight with its historic J.H.
-Moores Memorial Natatorium, a community pool listed on the National Register of Historic Places, and the starting point of the Lansing River Trail, which spans over 20 miles.
+The neighborhood's namesake, Moores Park, is a popular green space with its historic community pool and the starting point of the Lansing River Trail, which spans over 20 miles.
 The park also offers basketball and tennis courts and is a popular fishing spot along the Grand River.
-Residents benefit from nearby grocery options like Great Giant Supermarket, Kroger, and Capital City Market, as well as retail shopping in the trendy REO Town, which features shops like Thriftique and The Record Lounge.
+Residents can shop at nearby grocery stores like Great Giant Supermarket, Kroger and Capital City Market, as well as retail shopping in the trendy REO Town, which features shops like Thriftique and The Record Lounge.
 Dining options in REO Town include Saddleback BBQ, Good Truckin’ Diner, Sleepwalker Spirits and Ale, and Blue Owl Coffee.
-The neighborhood is serviced by the Capital Area Transit Authority, providing convenient bus routes throughout Greater Lansing.
-Major roads such as Cedar Street, Martin Luther King Jr. Boulevard, and Washington Avenue offer direct access to downtown Lansing.
-For travel, the Capital Region International Airport is about 7 miles away, and Sparrow Hospital and McLaren Greater Lansing Hospital are within a 4-mile radius.
+Public transportation is available through the Capital Area Transit Authority, providing convenient bus routes throughout Greater Lansing.
+Major roads such as Cedar Street, Martin Luther King Jr. Boulevard and Washington Avenue offer direct access to downtown Lansing.
+The Capital Region International Airport is about 7 miles away, and Sparrow Hospital and McLaren Greater Lansing Hospital are within a 4-mile radius.

 Frequently Asked Questions